 Apple TV 4K

-Apple launched the fifth-generation model of its set-top-box in September 2017.
-The Apple TV 4K introduced the ability to stream and view 4K HDR video and Dolby Atmos audio when connected to compatible equipment.
+Apple launched the sixth-generation model of its set-top box in 2021.
+The Apple TV 4K introduced the ability to stream 4K HDR video with high frame rates and improved gaming thanks to the A12 processor.

 Apple TV HD